Terms & Conditions

 - Travel Fees, incidental costs and other expenses shall be invoiced in addition to the Fees in arrears, as and when they arise.

 - Fees remain fixed for the Initial Term of the Agreement.
 After the Initial Term, the Company may if applicable on each subsequent anniversary of the Effective Date, increase the Fees by no more than 2% above the UK Retail Price Index.

-- Where termination is prior to expiry of 6 months from the Effective Date, any Implementation Fee, as set out in the Order Form, shall be chargeable and invoiced.
+- Where termination is prior to expiry of 6 months from the Effective Date or go-live does not take place within 6 months of the Effective Date, the non discounted, full price, Implementation Fee, as set out in the Order Form , shall be chargeable and invoiced.
 All Fees shall be payable within 10 days of the date of invoice.